sominw/Face-Classifier/README.md

 ### Potential Limitations

 The entirety of this minimal-webapp has a few limitations.
-Due to the nature of the training data (preserve covariance, reduce randomness in samples), the detection of whether the image is of AK or NaMo will only happen **if haar-cascade clf is able to detect a face** -
+Due to the nature of the training data (preserve covariance, reduce randomness in samples), the detection of whether the image is of AK or NaMo will only happen **if haar-cascade clf is able to detect a face**.
+Altering `scale_factor` might as well alter the results. -

 <p align="center">
   <img src="https://github.com/sominwadhwa/precog_task/blob/master/static/etc/2.png?raw=true"/>